Wansdyke: East Wansdyke

-East Wansdyke in Wiltshire, on the south of the Marlborough Downs, has been less disturbed by later agriculture and building.
-It is more clearly traceable on the ground than the western part.
-In places the bank is up to 4 m high and the ditch as much as 2.5 m deep.
-Since at least the tenth century there have been gaps, "gates", in the work.
+East Wansdyke in Wiltshire, on the south of the Marlborough Downs, has been less disturbed by later agriculture and building, and is more clearly traceable on the ground than the western part.
+In places, the bank is up to 4 m high and the ditch as much as 2.5 m deep.
+Since at least the tenth century, there have been gaps, "gates", in the work.
 The ditch is on the north side, so Wansdyke may have been intended by the Romano-Britons as a defence against West Saxons encroaching from the upper Thames Valley westward into what is now the West Country.
-Fowler suggests that its plan is consistent with those of Roman border fortifications such as Hadrian's Wall, not just a military defence but intended to control locals and travellers along the Wessex Ridgeway.
-He suggests further that the works were never finished, abandoned in the face of a political change which removed their rationale.
+Fowler suggests that its plan is consistent with those of Roman border fortifications such as Hadrian's Wall: not just a military defence but intended to control locals and travellers along the Wessex Ridgeway.
+He further suggests that the works were never finished, abandoned in the face of a political change that removed their rationale.

-Lieut.-General Augustus Pitt Rivers carried out excavations at the Wansdyke in Wiltshire in the late 19th century, considering it the remains of a great war in which the southwest was being defended.
+Lieut.-General Augustus Pitt Rivers carried out excavations at the Wansdyke in Wiltshire in the late 19th century, considering it the remains of a great war in which the south-west was being defended.
 In 1958, Fox and Fox attributed its construction to the pagan Saxons, probably in the late sixth century.

 West Wansdyke

 Although the antiquarians like John Collinson considered West Wansdyke to stretch from Bathampton Down south east of Bath, to the west of Maes Knoll, a review in 1960 considered that there was no evidence of its existence to the west of Maes Knoll.
 Keith Gardner refuted this with newly discovered documentary evidence.
-In 2007 a series of sections were dug across the earthwork which showed that it had existed where there are no longer visible surface remains.
+In 2007, a series of sections were dug across the earthwork which showed that it had existed where there are no longer visible surface remains.
 It was shown that the earthwork had a consistent design, with stone or timber revetment.
 There was little dating evidence but it was consistent with either a late Roman or post-Roman date.
 A paper in "The Last of the Britons" conference in 2007 suggests that the West Wansdyke continues from Maes Knoll to the hill forts above the Avon Gorge and controls the crossings of the river at Saltford and Bristol as well as at Bath.

 As there is little archaeological evidence to date the whole section, it may have marked a division between British Celtic kingdoms or have been a boundary with the Saxons.
 The evidence for its western extension is earthworks along the north side of Dundry Hill, its mention in a charter and a road name.

 The area became the border between the Romano-British Celts and the West Saxons following the Battle of Deorham in 577 AD.